chrhauris/tagtomarkdown/README.md

 If you are using the tags for defining table cells, you should of course make the document's *mkdocs.yml* file refer the `tables` extension too, like shown in the figure above.

+If you are in doubt which version is installed on your machine, you can issue these commands in a console:

+    1 python3
+    2 >>> import tagtomarkdown
+    3 >>> print(tagtomarkdown.version())
+    4 tagtomarkdown v.0.4.0, 2019-04-11
+    5 >>>

+Line 4 is the product's indication of its version.
+You can update the product by adding the `--update` flag to the `pip3 install ...` command.